GonzagaEagles16/Boston/README.md

 This is a work in progress.

-The current version (in the "Single PCB design") has not yet been prototyped.
+The current version (in the "Single PCB design") is currently being prototyped.
+A list of errata will be produced once it has been fully tested.

 An older version (V0.3) used a two-PCB design with the controller on a daughterboard.
 That version has been built and is verified working.
 The matrix between V0.3 and newer versions are different.
 The older version also does not support split backspace.